zack-bitcoin/amoveo/docs/design/sortition_chains.md

 Channels meant that we could scale with the number of financial relationships.

-sortition chains meant that we could scale with the number of users.
+With lightning channels we could scale with the number of users

 Using sortition chains, the blockchain scales with the number of sortition chains connecting the network together.